seneva981/Project-14--Instagram-Clone--MERN--/backend/README.md

 ## Features
 - User registration with validation and password hashing
 - User login with username or email and password
+- User logout with blacklisting the JWT token
 - MongoDB integration using Mongoose
 - Organized project structure (controllers, models, routes, utils)
 - Environment variable support with dotenv